TRANSPARENCY IN SUPPLY CHAIN AND MODERN SLAVERY DISCLOSURE STATEMENT

 As a global corporation with manufacturing operations around the world, Ashland relies on a vast network of suppliers.
 These supplier relationships are critical to our success.
 In keeping with our values, we have taken the steps outlined in the following sections to ensure that the suppliers we select and partner with meet our standards and adhere to our expectations for ethical conduct.

 Ashland is firmly committed to conducting business throughout the world in accordance with the highest legal and ethical rules and principles.
-These standards are outlined in our Global Standards of Business Conduct booklet which is provided to every Ashland employee.
-Consistent with the requirements of our standards and principals, we respect the personal dignity of every human being and comply with all applicable human rights laws.
+These standards are outlined in our Global Code of Conduct booklet which is provided to every Ashland employee.
+We respect the personal dignity of every human being and comply with all applicable human rights laws.
 With respect to our supply chain partners, we expect the same commitment to high ethical standards and compliance with applicable laws, including those relating to human trafficking and slavery.
 Ashland has established an accountability framework relating to trafficking and slavery.
 This framework consists of our Global Code of Conduct, Transparency in Supply Chains policy, Supplier Code of Conduct, and our Sustainability Report.

-Ashland’s Global Standards of Business Conduct states:
+Ashland’s Global Code of Conduct states:

 Ashland’s Child and Forced Labor and Human Trafficking policy states:

-Ashland Inc., its commercial units and majority-owned or controlled subsidiaries (“Ashland”) is committed to respecting the human rights of others.
+Ashland, its commercial units and majority-owned or controlled subsidiaries (“Ashland”) is committed to respecting the human rights of others.
 Ashland will not tolerate the use of child or forced labor, slavery or human trafficking in any of its facilities or operations.
 Ashland will not tolerate the physical punishment, abuse, involuntary servitude or exploitation of any worker.
 Ashland expects our suppliers and contractors with whom we do business to uphold the same standards.
 Ashland shall discontinue the business relationship with any individual or company that does not follow the same standards.